Warming up cold inflation: Thermalization of an initial thermal bath

 As above, we note that initial conditions are arbitrary, however we can evaluate this at a set of fiducial parameters (now additionally taking $g_* = 100$, $T_R = 1/2$, $d_R = 3$, and $m_f = 1$ MeV) to provide a numerical frame of reference.
 This yields

 which once again demonstrates the large basin of attraction.

 In summary, in order for our proof that the system reaches the warm inflation equilibrium solution within a Hubble time to be valid, the bath must thermalize more rapidly than it dilutes due to Hubble expansion and thermalize more rapidly than the temperature changes.
 The first condition ($\Delta \gg H$) implies that $T_0$ must exceed $(10 N_c\alpha)^{-2} H$, and the second ($\Delta \gg \dot{T}/T$) implies that $T_0$ must exceed the threshold in Eq.~\ref{eq:T0thresh}/\ref{eq:T0thresh_fermion} in the absence/presence of fermions.
 Note that this latter threshold is not a physical bound on reaching warm inflation, but rather a limit on the validity of our assumptions: when this condition is violated, the dissipation is \textit{so efficient} that the bath does not have time to thermalize all of the particles being produced.
 However, since a thermal distribution is ultimately the distribution of maximal entropy, it is very likely that the system eventually reaches a thermal equilibrium at the attractor solution, though that approach to equilibrium is not captured in our treatment.
+Finally, we also note that our treatment assumes that the gauge group begins unconfined at the initial temperature, i.e. $\alpha(T_0)<1$.
+This condition is determined by the running of $\alpha$ with temperature, and thus depends non-trivially on the choices of $N_c$ and $\alpha(T_\text{eq})$.
+For $N_c=3$ and $\alpha(T_\text{eq})=0.1$, it amounts to $T_0\gtrsim T_\text{eq}/170$.